flutter/devtools/packages/devtools_app/lib/src/screens/memory/framework/README.md

-This folder contains the code not used by memory panes.
+This folder contains code not used by memory panes.